 Oxford in the summer offers students an unforgettable taste of university life, including outdoor activities in the city’s open spaces and a wealth of cultural enrichment in the form of museums, galleries and breathtaking architecture.
 Students have a schedule of evening activities to relax after a hard day's study and experience the best of the city, all included in the course cost.

 Evening programme highlights include a trip punting on the flat-bottomed boats on the Thames, an open-air theatre or cinema trip, a ghost tour of Oxford or sports in the University Parks.
 At the weekend there is an excursion to a place of cultural interest, such as Blenheim Palace, London, Bath or Stratford-upon-Avon.

-The price includes 30 hours of tuition per week, full-board accommodation in a carefully selected homestay and a cultural programme.
+The price includes 30 hours of tuition per week, full-board accommodation in Brasenose College and a cultural programme.